Artist INC Lawrence

 Margaret Weisbrod Morris

-Margaret Weisbrod Morris is an artist and arts administrator active in the arts education and non-profit community.
-At the Lawrence Arts Center, Morris leads an extensive community arts education program that delivers over 500 classes a year to 10,000 students.
+Margaret Weisbrod Morris is an artist and arts administrator active in the arts education and nonprofit community.
+At the Lawrence Arts Center, Morris leads an extensive community arts education program that delivers more than 500 classes a year to 10,000 students.
 She serves as the lead contributor and editor for major agency publications and grants, and serves as the public liaison for the Arts Center on matters of education and cultural policy.
 She came to the Arts Center from the Kansas Arts Commission where she was the program manager for Arts in Education.
-Before moving to Kansas, she began as a prop artist for children’s television, eventually creating studio art and art therapy programs for non-profit organizations across NYC.
-Morris holds a B.F.A. from the University of Wisconsin-Madison, and studied with Edith Kramer, the founder of the field of art therapy, to get her M.A. degree from New York University.
+Before moving to Kansas, she began as a prop artist for children’s television, eventually creating studio art and art therapy programs for nonprofit organizations across New York City.
+Morris holds a BFA from the University of Wisconsin-Madison, and studied with Edith Kramer, the founder of the field of art therapy, to get her MA degree from New York University.